tehvappy50/improved-rune-pickups/README.md

-# improved-rune-pickups
-A bunch of settings that affect Skulltag runes.
+This adds some settings that change the pickup behavior of Skulltag runes, such as being able to hold them for later use.